SamMSalem/Integrated-Project-Maji-Ndogo/README.md

       Methodology:

-     1- First project was to conduct data cleanup, sorting, filtering, and perform equations on Excel 2- The second project was to upload, cleanup, manipulate, and alter the provided database on MySQL Workbench 3- The third project was to provide a data visualization dashboard for the above data to get meaningful insights that could elevate the country's crisis
+     1- First project was to conduct data cleanup, sorting, filtering, and perform equations using Microsoft Excel.
+     2- The second project was to upload, cleanup, manipulate, and alter the provided database using MySQL Workbench.
+     3- The third project was to provide a data visualization dashboard for the above data to get meaningful insights that could elevate the country's crisis using Microsoft PowerBi/